 NIA COVID-19 Response

-In this rapidly evolving crisis, NIA is taking steps to support research into COVID-19 and older adults, particularly why they may be more susceptible to the virus, how they can be protected and the social and economic effects of the pandemic on older adults.
+In this rapidly evolving crisis, NIA supports research into COVID-19 and older adults, particularly why they may be more susceptible to the virus, how they can be most protected, and the social and economic effects of the pandemic on older adults.

 In a paper in the New England Journal of Medicine, scientific leaders from the National Institutes of Health, including NIA Director Richard J. Hodes, set forth a framework to increase significantly the number, quality and type of daily tests for detecting SARS-CoV-2, the virus that causes COVID-19, and help reduce inequities for underserved populations that have been disproportionally affected by the disease.
 NIH established the Rapid Acceleration of Diagnostics (RADx) program to respond to this critical need.